Sai-Deepan/Skylit_V1/README.md

 For questions, issues, or contributions, please open an issue on GitHub or contact the contributors.

 Thank you for using **Skylit**

+---

+## License

+MIT License
+Copyright (c) 2025 Deepan Sai

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.